 We have been producing model railroad structure kits since 2002, starting with the release of Big Lou’s Grill.
 Since then we have strived to live up to that unique little kit, by offering original, uncommon designs.
-Our kits include in-house, precision laser cut parts, metal cast detail parts from Crow River Products and high quality plastic architectural parts from Tichy and wood from Northeastern Scale Lumber.
+Our kits include in-house, precision laser cut parts and metal cast detail parts along with high quality plastic architectural parts from Tichy and wood from Northeastern Scale Lumber.

 Fos Scale Models is owned and operated by Doug Foscale.
 Doug was born and raised in New York City and followed an art education in architecture and graphic design.
 He also finds creative outlets through painting, photography and video.
-Doug now lives in Rhode Island with his wife Amy and their two horses.
+Doug now lives in Connecticut with his wife Amy and their three horses.

 In 2017 we started a military modeling site, Diorama Blitz featuring 1/35th Scale hydrocal diorama kits.
 Check it out here.